Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Bundaberg West was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Bundaberg West was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 The top three ancestry groups were English (29.0%), Australian (26.1%), and Other (7.4%).
-There were significant differences in the representation of certain ethnic groups: German was overrepresented at 5.2% compared to the regional average of 6.4%, Filipino at 2.4% versus 0.8%, and Australian Aboriginal at 4.4% compared to 3.4%.
+Notably, German was overrepresented at 5.2% in Bundaberg West versus 6.4% regionally, Filipino at 2.4% versus 0.8%, and Australian Aboriginal at 4.4% versus 3.4%.

 Frequently Asked Questions - Diversity